allardvanhelbergen/vanhelbergen-com-v3/README.md

 ## 💫 Deploy

+- `yarn build`

+Run the production build to check there are no errors.
-When committing to master, Netlify deploys automatically.
+Then, when committing to master, (Netlify)[http://netlify.com] deploys automatically.

 <p align="center">
   <a href="https://www.gatsbyjs.org">